 When the invaders saw the fat pig, they assumed the people inside the walls had plenty of food.
 They retreated and Lady Carcas rang the city bells to celebrate.
 It was announced, “Carcas sonne!” (which means “Carcas sounds” or “Carcas rings the bell”).

 As we travelled in the height of the tourist season without prebooking, we had no options but to move on.
 However, with proper planning, we would have booked in one of these two Carcassonne hotels, both located inside the walled city:

-Hotel de la Cité & Spa – Mgallery by Sofitel: This five-star medieval style chateau has outstanding customer reviews.
+Hotel de la Cité & Spa – Mgallery by Sofitel: This five-star medieval-style chateau has outstanding customer reviews.
 The room decor, a mix of classic and Provencal-style, features comfortable beds and liveable space along with impressive views.
 Catering to everyone, they have a pool, wifi, spa, restaurant, and bar.
-The rooms options include classic, jr. suites, family, and pet-friendly options. ⇒ Click here for pricing and reviews for Hotel de la Cité & Spa
+The rooms options include classic, jr. suites, family, and pet-friendly options. ⇒ Check price and reviews for Hotel de la Cité & Spa

 Best Western Le Donjon: A more affordable four-star option, the Best Western Le Donjon is also located inside the city walls.
 Divided into three buildings, many guest rooms have stone walls.
 This pet-friendly option offers wifi, a restaurant, and a bar.
-Guests seem to really enjoy this accommodation. ⇒ Click here for pricing and reviews for Best Western Le Donjon
+Guests seem to really enjoy this accommodation. ⇒ Check price and reviews for Best Western Le Donjon

 Driving in Carcassonne

-Carcassonne was one of several delightful villages we visited as we drove from Lourdes to Béziers in the Pyrenees Mountains.
+Carcassonne was one of several charming French villages we visited as we drove from Lourdes to Béziers in the Pyrenees Mountains.

 Will you visit Carcassonne?
 Did you know how it got its name?